 This is also called the “no hand cartwheel” and it’s a good combination of the push and lift concept, and the skills gained from practicing the one arm cartwheel.
 Here you can see GMB Lead Trainer Kirsty Grosart showing the aerial in action.

-Being able to do a cartwheel whenever you like means a lot more than just being a “fit person.”
-It means having real freedom in your body.
+Having the physical attributes to bust out a cartwheel whenever you like means a lot more than just being a “fit person.”
+It means you’ve built a certain level of freedom of movement and body control.